 1.8.1 Appointment types

-Graduate teaching assistantships will normally be 1/2-time 20 hours per week nine-month appointments, which is the amount of employment needed to qualify for tuition scholarships and health insurance benefits..
+Graduate teaching assistantships will normally be 1/2-time 20 hours per week nine-month appointments, which is the amount of employment needed to qualify for maximum tuition scholarships amounts and health insurance benefits.
 TAs are required to teach the equivalent of four courses per academic year, usually courses that are part of the following programs:

 - ISUComm Foundation Communication (Engl 150 and 250)